|Overall Rating||Liked it!|

 Jumps: That flat camber in the profile kind of screws with the turning radius when carving and turning but it sure helps when it comes to jumps.
 It’s a nice poppy ride and a good board for those that like air.

-So all in all even though the flat between the camber and rocker deadens the joy of turning a bit and doesn’t float as well in powder as many hybrid camber or Hybrid Rocker boards out there the Capita Birds of a Feather is still a very poppy technical ride that many aggressive all mountain freestyle riders will enjoy.
+So all in all even though the flat between the camber and rocker deadens the joy of turning a bit and doesn’t float as well in powder as much hybrid camber or Hybrid Rocker boards out there the Capita Birds of a Feather is still a very poppy technical ride that many aggressive all mountain freestyle riders will enjoy.

 Capita Birds Of A Feather Past Reviews